Afghan road lifelines blocked by graft, kickbacks

 Road-building has been a major priority for President Hamid Karzai and Western backers as his government’s popularity fades over its inability to deliver the progress sought by voters in a country where a third of the 30 million population live beneath the poverty line.

-The U.S. Agency for International Development promised to build as much as 1,900 km of roads under one program but delivered less than a tenth of that when the program was cut last year, after U.S. taxpayers had spent almost $270 million.
+The U.S. Agency for International Development promised to build as much as 1,900 km of roads but delivered less than a tenth of that when the program was cut last year, after U.S. taxpayers had already spent almost $270 million.

-USAid did not address specific accusations about the program, but a spokesman told Reuters it had invested $2 billion in total to build and rehabilitate 1,800 km of roads.

 Afghan officials said while 6,700 km of road had been asphalted across Afghanistan, around 4,000 km were quickly deteriorating due to shoddy construction and graft.